 Unfortunately, unlike in a traditional business plan where you can do this via your vision, mission, goals and values, here you have to condense it.
 You have just a few lines to clearly outline where your business stands regards all of the above.

 Considering this is likely the first part any of your stakeholders will see, it better be the best summary job of your life.
 Failure to do so may result in many not even getting past this point.

 Be clear on what motivated it into existence and the culture you want to build, both internally and with the community as a whole.
-This should be phrased is a way that every stakeholder feels accounted for and as a potential benefit.
+This should be phrased in a way that every stakeholder feels accounted for and as a potential benefit.

-Investors should see you as an investment potential, competition should see you as something to be feared, clients should see you as their next favourite brand, while your extended community as a whole should see you as quite the force for good.
+Investors should see you as investment potential, competition should see you as something to be feared, clients should see you as their next favourite brand, while your extended community as a whole should see you as quite the force for good.
 Think of this as possibly the greatest pickup line of your life.